 Can I apply for more than one programme in the same year?

-Two academic references are preferred.
-However, professional references will be accepted provided they are relevant to the programme for which you are applying.
-References must be written in English – if this is not possible, please firstname.lastname@example.org
+References must be written in English – if this is not possible, please contact firstname.lastname@example.org

 As your referees may be unavailable to write a reference at the last minute, you should contact your referees well in advance of submitting your application – preferably 4-6 weeks.
 Your application cannot be considered until after we have received both references and any English translations of references, if necessary.